-- (III) A. The necessary facilities and services are in place at the time a final site development plan, final plat or building permit is issued; or - (III) B. The necessary facilities and services are under construction at the time a final site development plan, final plat or building permit is issued; or - C. The necessary facilities and services are guaranteed in an enforceable development agreement that includes the provisions of paragraphs A and B of this policy.
+- (III) A. The necessary facilities and services are in place at the time a final site development_plan, final plat or building permit is issued; or - (III) B. The necessary facilities and services are under construction at the time a final site development plan, final plat or building permit is issued; or - C. The necessary facilities and services are guaranteed in an enforceable development agreement that includes the provisions of paragraphs A and B of this policy.
 An enforceable development agreement may include, but is not limited to, development agreements pursuant to Section 163.3220, Florida Statutes, or an agreement or development order issued pursuant to Chapter 380, Florida Statutes.
-The agreement must guarantee that the necessary facilities will be in place when the impacts of the development occur.
+The agreement must guarantee that the necessary facilities will be in place when the impacts of the development occur, pursuant to Section 163.3180, Florida Statutes.